clarkezone/clarkezone.github.io/_posts/2020-01-29-acme-ngrok.md

 ngrok http 3000 -subdomain myapp
 ```

-which would result in any requests to myapp.ngrok.io being routed to port 3000 on my dev box.
+which would result in any requests to myapp.ngrok.io being routed to port 3000 on your dev box.
 That is the simple case, getting ngrok configured to not only route SSL traffic but also allow certificate retreval needed by let's encrypt requires multiple concurrent tunnels.
-I'm not going to go into much depth on why this is or how it works (you can read about that [here:https://letsencrypt.org/how-it-works/](https://letsencrypt.org/how-it-works/)) but I am going to present my solution as I wasn't able to find an explanation of this elsewhere.
+I'm not going to go into much depth on why this is or how it works (you can read about that [here: https://letsencrypt.org/how-it-works/](https://letsencrypt.org/how-it-works/)) but I am going to present my solution as I wasn't able to find an explanation of this elsewhere.

 {% gist 0000a9057bd973000057e31f1085ccfc ngrokconfig.yaml %}